Authorities make largest cocaine seizure at N.Y.-area port in 25 years

 Breaking News Emails

-Authorities have seized the biggest shipment of cocaine recovered at the ports of New York and New Jersey in nearly 25 years, authorities announced Monday.
+Authorities have seized the biggest shipment of cocaine recovered at the ports of New York and New Jersey in almost 25 years.

-The massive bust on Feb.
-28 came after authorities checked a shipping container entering the country and found 60 packages containing 3,200 pounds of a white powdery substance that proved to be cocaine, U.S. Customs and Border Protection said in a statement.
+The massive bust Feb.
+28 at the Port of New York/Newark in Elizabeth came after authorities checked a shipping container entering the country.
+They found 60 packages containing 3,200 pounds of a white powdery substance that proved to be cocaine, U.S. Customs and Border Protection said in a statement Monday.

-The seizure, worth an estimated street value of $77 million, is the biggest cocaine seizure at the ports since 1994, according to a CBP spokesman.
+The seizure, which has an estimated street value of $77 million, is the biggest cocaine bust at the ports since 1994 when about 6,600 pounds were seized, according to a CBP spokesman.

 The container was recovered from a ship that originated in South America, the spokesman said.